ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A slight chance of showers and thunderstorms after 1pm.
-Sunny.
-High near 93, with temperatures falling to around 91 in the
+Mostly sunny.
+High near 93, with temperatures falling to around 91
-         afternoon.
+         in the afternoon.
 Southwest wind 5 to 8 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms.
 Mostly cloudy, with a low around 74.
-Southwest wind 2 to 7 mph.
+West southwest wind 2 to 6 mph.
 Chance of precipitation
          is 40%.<br></div>
    </p>
    <p>